 - developing a 3D camera mounted on the rear of a tractor creating a live 3D image which can be combined with other technologies to create a computer visualisation of crops within a field.

 NPL has the expertise to overcome the imaging challenges for agri-technology:

 - Reducing the number of scans and sensors

 - Optimising the speed of data capture

 - Compensating for vehicle/ground vibrations or weather effects

-Read an overview of activities of NPL's precision agriculture work in a guest feature article in the IET's Electronics Letters.
+Read an overview of NPL's precision agriculture work in a guest feature article in the IET's Electronics Letters.